AI Clearance — Complete Operations Guide

 "Recert issues are not being created"

-- Check recert sweep logs for issue creation failures.
+• Check app logs or contact support for recertification issue creation failures.

 12) FAQ